How to Feed the Sphynx – a Hairless Cat with a Mighty Appetite?

 - Features turkey, pork, and duck, none of which are top allergens

 - Grain-free with no simple carbs or artificial ingredients

 Instinct by Nature’s Variety Original Grain-Free Real Duck Recipe Natural Wet Canned Cat Food Review

 Duck is a high-fat meat, making it perfect for your Sphynx’s high energy needs.

 This meat-based pate is composed of 95% duck and turkey liver, so there’s very little in this food that isn’t highly-digestible, high-quality energy for your cat.
-No corn, soy, wheat, or fast carbohydrates contribute to the remaining 5% of the recipe.
+No corn, soy, wheat, or simple carbohydrates contribute to the remaining 5% of the recipe.

 - Contains hearty amounts of animal protein and fat to fuel your Sphynx’s active metabolism

 - 95% duck and turkey liver with minimal plant content

 - Grain-free with no corn, soy, or wheat

 - Contains flaxseed instead of fish oil as a source of omega-3 fatty acids